KarateJB/eBooks/DevOps/Kubernetes/04.ConfigMap/README.md

 true
 ```

 > !!
-Notice that using ConfigMap with `volumeMounts` like the above will DELETE and RECREATE the mounted path (directory and subpaths).
+Notice that using ConfigMap with `volumeMounts` like the above will DELETE and RECREATE the mounted path (directory and subpaths), see [Issue#51165: config map deletes existing files and sub directory at mount point](https://github.com/kubernetes/kubernetes/issues/51165).
 The next sample will show how to avoild this case.